nicolashahn/gitignore/README.md

 - Invalid paths will be ignored (by the command, not `git`).

 ## install
-Create an alias in your `.bash_profile`:
+Create an alias in your `.bash_profile` and then reload it:
 ```
+cd gitignore
 echo "alias gitignore='$PWD/gitignore.sh'" >> ~/.bash_profile
+source ~/.bash_profile
 ```
-or just run `./install.sh` which does the same.

 ## usage
 ```